Usbac/wolff/docs/language.md

+`Wolff\Core\Language`

 The language system helps you maintain a multilanguage web app in a clean and easy way.

+The language system is based on multiple folders, each one representing a specific language, inside those folders there can be several php files returning an array with text in that language.

+Meaning that you can request a text, and depending of the configuration or other facts, you will get the text in one language or another.

 ## Language files

-A language file must be in the `app/languages/{languageOfChoice}` folder and have a php extension, the language file must have an associative array to return.
-Basically a `home.php` language should look like this:
+A language file must be inside the `app/languages/{languageOfChoice}` folder and have a php extension, the language file must have an associative array to return.

+Basically an `app/languages/english/home.php` file should look like this:

 ```php
 return [